willkopec/MVVMNewsAppInCompose/README.md

 - **Category-based News:** Explore news articles across different categories including Breaking, Economic, Sports, and more, providing comprehensive coverage of various topics.
 - **Save Articles:** Save your favorite news articles for later reference, ensuring you never miss important updates.
 - **Search Functionality:** Easily search for news articles using keywords, making it convenient to find specific information.
+- **Light/Dark Mode:** Switch between light and dark mode themes seamlessly with the tap of a button!

 ## Technologies Used